Written by: Taher Kameli, Esq.

 Can you imagine the burden on the 5 class action plaintiffs in the case?
 Already victims of child abuse, and facing the uncertainty and anxiety of being in a new country, they also had to face the trauma of the US government challenging their immigration rights.
 While the case shows that the Trump administration will attack immigration rights essentially without limit (even against one of the most vulnerable groups in society – abused, abandoned or neglected migrant children), it also demonstrates that litigation can protect immigration rights.

-If your immigration rights are being challenged in any manner, please contact us at the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000.
+If your immigration rights are being challenged in any manner, please contact us at the Kameli Law, at email@example.com or 312-233-1000.
 We have had significant litigation experience in representing persons against the US government in protecting their immigration rights, and we can also work to represent you.